What is the impact of AI on SEO in 2021 [Experts’ Opinion]

 Most of these activities could be automatized and scaled with the support of the Artificial Intelligence and Machine learning model.

-Some scenario where AI could help SEO day to day work:
+Some scenarios where AI could help SEO day to day work:

-• Customer intent and competition analysis: Automated analysis of the organic search and competition performing content to identify gap and keywords opportunities
+- Customer intent and competition analysis: Automated analysis of the organic search and competition performing content to identify gaps and keyword opportunities.

 Back in 2015, when RankBrain was introduced, the SEO industry was shaken.
 Every forum and site was talking about it.
 Although back in 2015, we couldn’t digest the AI in SEO, now it has become mainstream.
 Google is making its knowledge graph and ranking algorithms so powerful that it’s all about artificial intelligence.